kubedb/docs/docs/guides/redis/concepts/appbinding.md

 | `ADMIN_USERNAME` | Admin username          |
 | `ADMIN_PASSWORD` | Password for admin user |

+#### spec.appRef
+appRef refers to the underlying application.
+It has 4 fields named `apiGroup`, `kind`, `name` & `namespace`.

 #### spec.clientConfig

 `spec.clientConfig` defines how to communicate with the target database.
-You can use either an URL or a Kubernetes service to connect with the database.
+You can use either a URL or a Kubernetes service to connect with the database.
 You don't have to specify both of them.

 You can configure following fields in `spec.clientConfig` section: